roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© I slumped into my house about 10 pm, knowing I needed to get to bed.
+I slumped into my house about 10 pm, knowing I needed to get to bed.
 I put Tigger out and played with him a bit, thinking I needed to eat dinner.
 I wasn't hungry, however.
 My stomach was a mess of emotions.

  But if I was anything, I was horny still.
 Lilac's naked body on my bed was an image that had me constantly horny.
 Almost like a robot, as soon as Tigger retreated to his bed -- it was late, his time, he was 11 years old, which is 77 years to us -- I headed up to my bedroom.
 I stripped nude, lying on the very spot Lilac had been lying.
 I smelled her perfume, it was so sexy.
 My hand grabbed my seven inches of swollen penis, slowly stroking it, thinking about her.
 I was fantasizing about her petite nude body riding me, swallowing my dick into her bald cunt, screaming while I fucked her senseless.
 My dick was leaking precum as I masturbated, I was so fucking hard for it to happen for real.
 As my fist wrapped around my throbbing, seven inch penis, I laid back on my bed, dreaming about nude Lilac, fantasizing about shoving this hard prick into that hot little pussy -- what did she call it?
 "Young and tight."
 It was definitely young, at age 18; and I was sure she was right, it probably was insanely tight.
 She needed a big dick to stretch it out, didn't she?
 She could lie back and let me jam my meat into her spread-open vagina, or bend over and let me stare at her hot all while I pumped her doggy-style.
 Yeah, that's what the bitch needed, a good poking from the rear, driving her around the bed like a toy for a horny man.
 She's just a dumb fucking whore, a young little slut who needs to be used.
 Fuck, she was so sexy, I loved fantasizing about her.